Run/Debug Configuration: Attach to Node.js/Chrome

 In this field, specify the port passed to

 In this area, choose the debugging protocol to use:

 Select this checkbox to enable the IntelliJ IDEA built-in debugger to re-attach to a running Node.js process after the code of the application is changed.
 This lets you debug Node.js applications that use the nodemon utility, which automatically reloads your Node.js process when the code is updated.
-See Debugging an application that uses nodemon for details.
+For more information, refer to Debugging an application that uses nodemon.

 Remote URLs of local files

 In this area, specify the remote paths for the project folders.
 This is helpful if the root folder of the running application is different from the name of you IntelliJ IDEA project root folder.
 In the example below, the IntelliJ IDEA project root folder /Users/WsProjects/express is mapped to /usr/src/app on the server.